dariofedes/cellit-client/README.md

 # Cellit! - Client

 ## Introduction
 An SPA that shows a list of mobile devices.
 On clicking in one of them, it shows a view with more details about it.

+You can visit it deployed at [`https://cellit.surge.sh`](cellit.surge.sh)

 ## How to run it